alexanderjarl91/invert/README.md

 # What is this?

-invert.js is a function that will toggle invert on the colors of your whole page for a dummy dark/light mode switch.
+invert.js is a package that will toggle invert on the colors of your whole page for a dummy dark/light mode switch.
+It contains two files, the invert.js and an invert.css stylesheet.

 # Installation

-invertit.js is an amazing module that will invert the colors of your whole page.
+invertit.js is an amazing package that will invert the colors of your whole page.
 This can be used as a dummy dark/light mode while app is still in development.

 1.
 to install with npm, run `npm i invertit`